isabella232/search-promote.en-1/help/c-searchpromote-release-notes/c-maintenance-release-02-23-12-version-871.md

 * Fixed index crawling issues with xlhtml and ppthtml.
 * Copy Rule feature displayed name value as garbage characters.
 * Preservation of time stamps so that template caches are not invalidated.
-* Some change parameters fields were cut off when the scroll bar appeared in the Scene7 banner dialog box.
+* Some change parameters fields were cut off when the scroll bar appeared in the Dynamic Media Classic banner dialog box.
-* Any Business Rule changes you made to Scene7 banner parameters worked in the Staging area, but did not take effect when you pushed live.
+* Any Business Rule changes you made to Dynamic Media Classic banner parameters worked in the Staging area, but did not take effect when you pushed live.